After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 # How does Cloudbox function ?

+`Plexdrive` will mount your Google Drive on to the server.

+`UnionFS` will merge thus mounted Google Drive folder with a local folder, and this will be accessible by the media server application (e.g. Plex).

-`Sonarr` will acquire your favorite TV Shows and `Radarr` your favorite movies, by utilizing either Torrents (i.e `ruTorrent` and/or Usenet (i.e. `NZBGet`). `UnionFS Cleaner` will eventually move your media will to Google Drive, under a folder called `/Media`. `Plexdrive` will mount your Google Drive on to the server, so that your media server application (i.e. `Plex`, `Emby`) will be able to play it back.
+`Sonarr` will acquire your favorite TV Shows and `Radarr` your favorite movies, by utilizing either Torrents (i.e `ruTorrent` and/or Usenet (i.e. `NZBGet`).
+After each download completes and is imported, a request is sent to _Plex Autoscan_.

+`Plex Auto Scan` will send a request to Plex to scan the TV Shows's season folder (from Sonarr) or the movie folder (from Radarr).
+This makes the media appear in Plex quicker than a full library scan would have done and all the while avoiding Goofle API bans.

+`UnionFS Cleaner` will eventually move the local media, that was downloaded by Sonarr/Radarr, to Google Drive, under a folder called `/Media`.
+The media will still be accessible by Plex via UnionFS/Plexdrive.

 > If you want to use Torrents, it is recommended you be a member of a private tracker vs using public ones.
 If you want to to use Usenet, you will need to purchase Usenet provider service (or multiple services) and also be a member of a Usenet indexer site.